OtaconRevengeance/gold_sprites/README.md

 <h2>Known Issues</h2>
-<sup>*True Color Sprites are 1-1 counterparts of gold but do not display correctly on the Start Menu and the Pokedex
+*True Color Sprites are 1-1 counterparts of gold but do not display correctly on the Start Menu and the Pokedex

-*Grayscale Sprites are not 1-1 counterparts of gold when using the ingame pallets but work with every pallet in game and are more compatible with Gen1Recomp</sup>
+*Grayscale Sprites are not 1-1 counterparts of gold when using the ingame pallets but work with every pallet in game and are more compatible with Gen1Recomp